EC-USGS/pywatershed/doc/index.rst

 We are also working on reservoir representations.

 =================
-Getting Started
+Getting started
 =================
 Please note that you can browse the API reference, developer info, and index using the table of contents on the left.
-But *the best way to get started with pywatershed is to dive in to the example notebooks*.
+But *the best way to get started with pywatershed is to dive into the example notebooks*.

 | For introductory example notebooks, look in the `examples/ <https://github.com/EC-USGS/pywatershed/tree/main/examples>`_ directory in the repository.
 Numbered starting at 00, these are meant to be completed in order.
 Notebook outputs are not saved in Github.
 But you can run these notebooks locally or using WholeTale (free but sign-up or log-in required) where the pywatershed environment is all ready to go: